 When the noodles only have a few minutes left, heat up the broth.

 Because the broth contains milk, it’s prone to curdling.
 Be careful not to overcook or heat it up too quickly.
-For best results, heat it on low to medium-low and don’t let it get any hotter than 75°C (167°F).
+Heat it on low to medium-low for best results and don’t let it get any hotter than 75°C (167°F).
 If bubbles start appearing around the edges or you start to hear bubbling, turn off the heat.

 Divide the cooked ramen noodles into serving bowls.